 Fig3.
 Welding sketch of wire mesh and frame structure

-> ③ Another method is to use a metal strip with a hole, align the hole with the position to be welded, place the heat sink washer, and then plug weld, as shown in Figure 3 (d).
+③ Another technique involves using a metal strip with a hole, aligning it with the welding position, placing the heat sink washer, and then performing plug welding, as demonstrated in Figure 3 (d).

-> 1.3 Repair of welded components
+1.3 Repair of welded components

 1.3.1 In addition to the commonly used screw opener, what other methods can be used to remove damaged or rusted screws?